IS561/MotorPool/Group-2-Entity-Classes-and-Relationships.md

 * Claim Amount (Number)

 **10. Driver Information Agency**
 An agency that stores information of drivers that can be made available for the university.
-The university uses the information to do background check on applicants to make decisions on whether approving borrowing UK-owned vehicle requests or not.
+The university uses the information to do the background check on applicants to make decisions on whether approving borrowing UK-owned vehicle requests or not.

 Driver Information Agency attributes
 * Name (Text)